kean/Nuke/Sources/Nuke/Nuke.docc/ImageFormats/image-decoding.md

 > GIF is not an efficient format.
 It is recommended to use short MP4 clips instead.
 See [Nuke Demo](https://github.com/kean/NukeDemo) for an example.

+## Built-In Image Decoders

+You can find all of the built-in decoders in the [`ImageDecoders`](https://kean-org.github.io/docs/nuke/reference/10.2.0/ImageDecoders/) namespace.

+### ImageDecoders.Default

+``ImageDecoders/Default`` is used by default if no custom decoders are registered.
+It uses native `UIImage(data:)` (and `NSImage(data:)`) initializers to create images from data.

+> When working with `UIImage`, the decoder automatically sets the scale of the image to match the scale of the screen.
+{:.info}

+The default ``ImageDecoders/Default`` also supports progressively decoding JPEG.
+It produces a new preview every time it encounters a new frame.

+### ImageDecoders.Empty

+``ImageDecoders/Empty`` returns an empty placeholder image and attaches image data to the image container.
+It could also be configured to return partially downloaded data. ``ImageDecoders/Empty`` can be used when the rendering engine works directly with image data.